1971 - Overland Park purchased land that would become the Farmstead, then known as Community Park.

 1996 - Friends of the Farmstead was established as the not-for-profit group which would help raise funds for future projects and programs at Deanna Rose Children's Farmstead.

-2000 - The Fishing Shack and Grandpa Bob's Fishing Pond opened to the public.
+2000 - The Farmstead expansion project began, with the Fishing Shack and Grandpa Bob's Fishing Pond opening to the public.
+The Schoolhouse, Indian Encampment, Prairie Playground, Tractor Track, Dairy Barn and Main Street opened in the years following.

 2009 - The new entrance building opened.